 Investment Grade Coins

 Certified Gold Buffalo coins in perfect "Proof 70" condition are considered actual "museum quality."
 With their beautiful finish, flawless condition and rarity, they are preferred by both collectors and investors.
-Since they are valued for their rarity, not their weight, they are not subject to the ups and downs of the commodities market, which has made their value more stable over time than silver bullion alone.
+Since they are valued for their rarity, not their weight, they are not subject to the ups and downs of the commodities market, which has made their value more stable over time than gold bullion alone.
 The U.S. Gold Bureau recommends these coins as a long-term store of value, to help protect and diversify your portfolio.

 The Gold American Buffalo PF70 Full Date Run